sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   IDE, instead, you will have to run it via `bootRun` Gradle task in order to pick up enviroment variable settings.

+- *One student gets 404 when accessing localhost:8080/env
+  even though the code is correct.
+  He had to "./gradlew clean bootrun" (instead of ./gradlew bootRun" to fix it.

 ## Misc

 - *Is there a way to set environment variables to an application